Notes from the team

 Read the post → -

-Design strategy: a working framework
+Design strategy: a working framework that lands

 Design strategy explained without jargon: what it is, how it differs from design thinking, a working five-step framework, and where the doc actually lives.